TehShrike/pickering-majority-text-revelation/revelation.md

 # New heaven, new earth

 Now I saw a new heaven and a new earth, because the first heaven and the first earth had passed away; also, the ocean was no more.
 And I saw the holy city, New Jerusalem, coming down out of heaven from God, prepared like a bride adorned for her husband.
-And I heard a loud voice from heaven saying: “Take note, the tabernacle of God is with men and He will dwell with them, and they will be His people.
+And I heard a loud voice from heaven saying: “Behold, the tabernacle of God is with men and He will dwell with them, and they will be His people.
 Yes, God Himself will be with them.
 And He will wipe away every tear from their eyes; there will be no more death nor sorrow nor crying nor pain—they will exist no more because the first things have gone.”

-Then He who sat on the throne said, “Take note, I make everything new!”
+Then He who sat on the throne said, “Behold, I make everything new!”
 And He says to me, “Write, because these words are true and faithful!”
 Then He said to me: “I have become the Alpha and the Omega, the Beginning and the End.
 To the one who thirsts I will give of the spring of the water of Life freely.
 He who overcomes will inherit these things, and I will be God to him and he will be a son to me.
 But as for the cowardly and unbelieving and sinners and abominable and murderers and fornicators and sorcerers and idolaters, and all who are false, their portion is in the Lake that burns with fire and brimstone, which is the second death.”

 # The New Jerusalem